nickjackolaisen/BusinessInitiaitive/_posts/sections/pricing/2024-05-28-cost_plus_pricing.md

 ### Example:

-Let’s illustrate cost-plus pricing with a simple example:
+Let’s illustrate with a cost-plus pricing examplewith a simple example:

 Imagine you run a bakery.